Supermario78/second-milestone-project/README.md

 ### Code Checking

-I have checked and worked on all the necessary corrections to make sure all my pages where CCS3 And HTML5 approved, I had 0 errors on HTML5 and 0 on CSS3 to fix.
+I have checked and worked on all the necessary corrections to make sure all my pages where CCS3 And HTML5 approved, I had 0 errors on all three validators.

 - Validators Screenshots